Alarmed Tory MPs turn on PM after he mocks calls to change style

 “I would accept that I have lost a very important argument and I would go, but I don’t see that,” he admitted.

-He did receive the “100 per cent support” of the foreign secretary Liz Truss, who insisted the cabinet still backs the prime minister and that “incumbent governments often lose byelections”.
+He did receive the “100 per cent support” of the foreign secretary Liz Truss, who insisted the cabinet still backs the prime minister and that “incumbent governments often lose by-elections”.

 Register for free to continue reading